-This tutorial is going to show you how to set up Google Apps to smart host your outbound email through LuxSci.
+This tutorial is going to show you how to set up Google to relay your outbound email through LuxSci.
 There are only three steps in doing this.
 In the first step, you're going to log into LuxSci, create all of your users, and enable smart hosting.
 In your second step, you'll set up SPF and DKIM so that everyone knows that your email is supposed to be relayed through LuxSci.
 In the third step, we'll log into Google Apps and configure smart hosting through LuxSci.

 Step one.
 You log into LuxSci as an account administrator.
 Then you go to your "account administration" area.
 Go into "email settings".
 Then here, you can choose smart hosting.
 Here will enable smart hosting from Google Apps.
 Save changes.
 This updates your account so that it will accept email from Google's servers and allow that to be relayed outbound.
 You could similarly enable this on a per domain basis if you had more specific configuration requirements.